viktorcikojevic/diffusion/readme.md

-# Implementation of the original diffusion paper
+# Implementation of the original diffusion paper on the CIFAR10 dataset

 Paper: https://arxiv.org/abs/2006.11239